Worker in blue clothing fitting pink batt insulation into a timber-framed wall

 Is foil insulation still allowed in Australia?

 Foil insulation remains available but has significant restrictions due to its electrical conductivity.
 Metallic foil can conduct electricity and energise an entire sheet if it contacts live wiring.
-During the Home Insulation Program, workers were electrocuted from foil contacting live conductors.
+During the Home Insulation Program, two workers (Matthew Fuller and Mitchell Sweeney) were electrocuted while installing foil-backed insulation that contacted live conductors.
 A licensed electrician must oversee any foil-backed insulation installation.
 Non-metallic fasteners must be used.
-De-energisation of all ceiling circuits is mandatory before installation.
+De-energisation of all ceiling circuits before installation is mandatory in Queensland (1 Jan 2025) and recommended as standard practice in other jurisdictions.

 Get Your Ceiling Insulation Installation SWMS